Holding-Sara/coding_test-ds/Readme.md

 * Apart from the assessment result (_normal_, _urgent_), what is the feature that is more relevant for the problem?
 * What is your opinion about the scoring metric implemented in `evaluate.py`?
 Is there real-world support for it?
 * If you had more days to work on the solution, how would you architect the solution?

+## Evaluation criteria

+Things we like:
+* __Code readability, documentation and testing__ - We like code that is easy to read.
+PEP8 is a good start.
+Names for \
+functions and variables should be self-explanatory.
+Documentation is good, but it is even better when it is not \
+needed.
+Unit tests and doc-tests should be commonplace in production code, and can sometimes improve the reliability of \
+analysis code.
+Same-order performance improvements are nice, but code simplicity is even nicer.
+* __Understanding of the problem__ - Models should be build with a clear objective in mind.
+Evaluation metrics should be \
+aligned with the objectives of the model.
+Understanding the real-life mechanics of the phenomena being modeled is crucial \
+to coming up with the right approach.
+* __Discovering THE features__ - Sometimes the features that really matter are hidden within the data.
+Spending time \
+analyzing the data, treating and manipulating it, can reveal the information key to solve the problem.

+We want you to:
+* Analyze the data with care
+* Create a small presentation about your findings, and answering our specific questions
+* Train a prediction model and integrate it with our evaluation code
+* Submit the repo with your working history

+You don't need to:
+* Try several different models to try to improve your score by subdecimal points
+* Over-document or spend too much time writing tests
+* Keep a history of several variations of each of your analysis until you got the good ones
+* Spend too much time overdoing it
+* Spend too little time and miss the important findings for the solution